Skip to main content

 }

 • Using an immediately invoked function expression (IIFE).
-Note: This example needs to be minified (all code on a single line) to work, as multi-line strings are not standard in JSON.
+Note: This example must be minified (all code on a single line) because multi-line strings are not standard in JSON.

 Original multi-line JavaScript for clarity: